strimzi/strimzi.github.io/_posts/2024-10-24-autorebalancing-on-scaling.md

 While both the above approaches work, the process is still actually manual and done in two separate steps:

-* scale the cluster up, then run a rebalancing.
+* scale the cluster up, then run a rebalancing by using the `add-brokers` mode.
-* run a rebalancing, then scale the cluster down.
+* run a rebalancing by using the `remove-brokers` mode, then scale the cluster down.

 What if it could be possible to automate such a process?
 What about having the Cluster Operator running a rebalance right after a scale up operation, or right before scaling down the cluster?